larryhastings/correlate/README.md

 In general, you want to force your fuzzy matches to extremes.
 Two good techniques:

-* Multiply your fuzzy score by itself.
-Squaring or even cubing a fuzzy score will preserve high scores and attenuate low scores.
-  Note that the fuzzy scoring algorithm already effectively cubes fuzzy scores, so there's already a certain amount of this going on.
 * Specify a minimum score for fuzzy matches, and replace any fuzzy score below that minimum with `0`.
   * Possibly remap the remaining range to the entire range.